cyber-prophet/cosmos-nushell/out/cyber/commands-md-files/cyber tx wasm.md

   cyber tx wasm [command]

 Available Commands:
-  clear-contract-admin Clears admin for a contract to prevent further migrations execute              Execute a command on a wasm contract instantiate          Instantiate a wasm contract migrate              Migrate a wasm contract to a new code version set-contract-admin   Set new admin for a contract store                Upload a wasm binary
+  clear-contract-admin      Clears admin for a contract to prevent further migrations execute                   Execute a command on a wasm contract grant                     Grant authorization to an address instantiate               Instantiate a wasm contract instantiate2              Instantiate a wasm contract with predictable address migrate                   Migrate a wasm contract to a new code version set-contract-admin        Set new admin for a contract store                     Upload a wasm binary update-instantiate-config Update instantiate config for a codeID

 Flags:
   -h, --help   help for wasm